How do I move my projects to the COMMAND Center Cloud from Dropbox?

 Maturity and temperature monitoring does require an upfront cost.
 However, contractors, owners, and engineers who use maturity frequently save money on their projects, because maturity can speed project schedules, reduce the risk of reconstruction caused by inferior concrete, and decrease the need for costly concrete repairs over the lifetime of a project.

 Read about how The Beck Group used COMMAND Center to lower a project budget by $3 million in Dallas, Texas.

 Maturity’s advantages can far outweigh the costs associated with it.
 Adding maturity to traditional testing can increase safety, expedite construction schedules, and improve construction methods.

-How are maturity meters used in concrete strength testing?
+How are maturity sensors used in concrete strength testing?

 The maturity method doesn’t take the place of laboratory testing requirements for strength.
 Instead, construction teams monitor concrete maturity in addition to breaking cylinders or beams according to standard test procedures, although in many cases the amount of breaks can be reduced over the course of a project by implementing maturity.

 Maturity monitoring is implemented to verify standard testing and to estimate in-place concrete strength in real-time strength at the jobsite.
 The advantage: calculate strength at the job site instead of waiting for standard testing intervals, and increase quality control and assurance with strength verification.